brandonbrown/DWA/ClassContent/Module-1-ClassOverview/Welcome.md

 The main caveat is that we need these clarifications, questions, and call-outs to happen in front of the entire team, not in a direct message to just one team member.
 Even the most simple of questions need to occur in a place your entire team can see and respond.

-These team channels are a safe-harbor for you to make mistakes without lasting consequences.
+These team channels are a safe-harbor for mistakes to be made without lasting consequences.
 Many lessons can be learned here without having to fear reprisals or stigmas from your team members.
-We are all here to help, including your peers.
+We are all here to help, your peers as well!
+They may be just as stuck or can offer some gentle guidance.

 ---